Accelerated Masters in Accounting

 What are the applicant requirements for the MSAccel program?

-- Application to the Accelerated Master's in Accounting program should be made once the student has earned between 75 and 100 credits (24 of which are at Mason).
+- Application to the Accelerated Master's in Accounting program should be made once the student has completed at least 75 undergraduate credits (with at least 24 at Mason).

 - After admissions and having earned 90 undergraduate credits, accelerated master's students complete 3 to 6 credits of graduate coursework in accounting (with a 3.00 GPA or better in each course) specified by their undergraduate and graduate advisors.
 These credits will apply to the undergraduate degree and provide the student advanced standing in the Mason accelerated Masters in Accounting program.
 All graduate course prerequisites must be completed prior to enrollment.
 While still in undergraduate status, a maximum of 6 additional graduate credits may be taken as reserve graduate credit and applied to the master's program.
 Reserve graduate credits do not apply to the undergraduate degree.